0xKernelPanic/rm-fr-notes/02_Security_Notes/Red_Team/Reconnaissance/Active/DNS.md

 ## Use Cases
 - Resolves human-readable domain names to IP addresses.
 ## Dangerous Settings
-There are many ways in which a DNS server can be attacked.
-For example, a list of vulnerabilities targeting the BIND9 server can be found at [CVEdetails](https://www.cvedetails.com/product/144/ISC-Bind.html?vendor_id=64).
-In addition, SecurityTrails provides a short [list](https://securitytrails.com/blog/most-popular-types-dns-attacks) of the most popular attacks on DNS servers.
-There are also misconfigurations

 | **Option**        | **Description**                                                                |
 | ----------------- | ------------------------------------------------------------------------------ |